Supply Chain Issues Creating Glass Bottle Shortage, Higher Prices

 One store in Texas is even limiting sales.

-It is not clear when the bottle shortage will ease.MORE NEWS: Have You Seen Ada Portilla?
-Authorities Search For Missing Homestead Girl
+It is not clear when the bottle shortage will ease.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 And the supply problems for distilleries and wineries aren’t limited to bottles, they are also having a hard time getting corks and labels.